What is exObjects?

 Creating an exObject can make intangibles feel more reachable.

-Through reflection we can bring physical objects like a favourite teak chair used by generations of a Keralan family, or the key to a childhood garden, into a hopeful present.
+Through reflection we can bring physical objects used by generations of a family, or a river or field, into a hopeful present.

 Every exObject is hopeful.
 It might start with a sense of loss, such as a green space where we used to play or sit.
 The object can be regret for not spending enough time with family or friends.
 It can be the yearning for a relationship we never had (or not in the way we wanted it).
 Loss can be a hope we had for the future that is not yet realised, that is still possible.